malcolmwilson8/malcolmwilson8/README.md

 ## A bit more about me

 - 🧱 I’m currently building: a freeform painting app called mu.ral.
-Check out my progress [here](https://github.com/malcolmwilson8/mu.ral)!
+Follow my progress [here](https://github.com/malcolmwilson8/mu.ral)!
 - 🤔 I'm curious about: React, HTML Canvas, and building interactive apps
 - ✅ I am open to work!
 Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) if you have any opportunities which you think would suit me